MooersLab/dsd4xtals/README.md

 <p align="center"><img src="images/codings.png" style="min-width: 110px;"></p>

 The assignment of the runs to the wells (see below) should be randomized upon each new use of the experimental design.
-Instructions are included in the spreadsheet on randomizing the runs' assignment to the wells.
+Instructions on randomizing the runs' assignment to the wells are included in the spreadsheet.
 There is a column of random numbers that are used to randomize the assignment of treatments to wells.
 After the rows are sorted based on the random numbers, a new set of random numbers is automatically generated and ready for use in another round of randomization.